-- 1. A candidate for the diploma in Gynaecology and Obstetrics, in addition to complying with the requirements of Section 94 (iii) of the By-laws, must produce evidence that he has fulfilled one of the following requirements of special training before admission to Part II of the examination: - (a) a further two years' training as a Resident Medical Officer, Registrar, or full-time Fellow in one or more Obstetric and Gynaecological hospitals prescribed in Resolution 4: or - (b) a further twelve months' training as a Resident Medical Officer, Registrar, or full-time Fellow in an Obstetric hospital prescribed in Resolution 4 (i) or 4 (iii), and an additional twelve months' training as a Resident Medical Officer, Registrar or full-time Fellow in a Gynaecological hospital prescribed in Resolution 4 (i) or 4 (ii); or - (c) three years as a Resident, Fellow or Registrar in the Obstetric Department of a hospital prescribed in Resolution 4 (i) or 4 (iii), and twelve months as an Honorary Gynaecologist or Honorary Assistant Gynaecologist at a hospital prescribed in Resolution 4 (i) or 4 (ii).
+1. A candidate for the diploma in Gynaecology and Obstetrics, in addition to complying with the requirements of Section 94 (iii) of the By-laws, must produce evidence that he has fulfilled one of the following requirements of special training before admission to Part II of the examination:

+(a) a further two years' training as a Resident Medical Officer, Registrar, or full-time Fellow in one or more Obstetric and Gynaecological hospitals prescribed in Resolution 4; or

+- (b) a further twelve months' training as a Resident Medical Officer, Registrar, or full-time Fellow in an Obstetric hospital prescribed in Resolution 4 (i) or 4 (iii), and an additional twelve months' training as a Resident Medical Officer, Registrar or full-time Fellow in a Gynaecological hospital prescribed in Resolution 4 (i) or 4 (ii); or - (c) that he has spent twelve months as a Resident, Fellow or Registrar in the Obstetric Department of a hospital prescribed in Resolution 4 (i) or 4 (iii), and three years as an Honorary Gynaecologist or Honorary Assistant Gynaecologist at a hospital prescribed in Resolution 4 (i) or 4 (ii); - (d) three years as a Resident, Fellow or Registrar in the Obstetric Department of a hospital prescribed in Resolution 4 (i) or 4 (iii), and twelve months as an Honorary Gynaecologist or Honorary Assistant Gynaecologist at a hospital prescribed in Resolution 4 (i) or 4 (ii).